robbyriverside/agencia/docs/agencia.md

 ## 5. Remembering Facts in Chat

 When using Agencia chat, a session object keeps a set of structured facts stored by the agents.
 Facts are declared on the agent using the facts keyword.
-Facts are similar to input_prompt, in that they are descriptions of values filled in by AI.
-But in this case when you declare a fact, it is stored in the Chat object by agent name.
-So to reference a fact in another template, you use the agent name as the key.
+Facts are similar to inputs, in that they are descriptions of values to be filled in by AI.

+When you declare a fact, it is stored in the Chat object by agent name.
+So to reference a fact in another template, you use the agent name in the key.
 For example, if you have an agent called 'greet' that declares a fact called 'name', you can refer to it in another template using {{ .Fact "greet.name" }}.

+The input prompt is filled in by AI using the user input only.
+But the facts are filled in using both the input and the result of the agent.
+Facts are assigned after the agent runs.
+Which means, if you use the fact in the same agent, it will be the previous value or the default value for that type.

 ```yaml
 agents: